LSU New Orleans Privateers baseball: Tom Walter and post-Katrina (2005–2009)

 Tom Walter was chosen to be the fifth head coach for the Privateers.
-Despite the tremendous damage sustained to the East Campus of UNO, the Privateers were able to salvage a winning season and a trip to the Sun Belt Tournament.
+Despite the tremendous damage sustained to the East Campus of LSUNO, the Privateers were able to salvage a winning season and a trip to the Sun Belt Tournament.
 Building on their success, the Privateers were able to take the Sun Belt Conference tournament championship in 2007, a feat that had eluded them since 1979, and their first NCAA regional berth since 2000.
 In the NCAA regionals, the Privateers shocked host team Wichita State in the first game before losing to Arizona 9–8 and Wichita State to be eliminated.

 The Privateers were able continue their success by making it to the SBC Championship Game before losing to the Hilltoppers of Western Kentucky.
 Despite not winning an automatic bid, their regular season efforts were enough to earn them a spot as a 3 seed in the Baton Rouge Regional.
 They would eventually lose to Southern Miss, defeat Texas Southern in game 3, and be eliminated by in game 5 by Southern Miss.